NENUpythoner/DepCSD/README.md

 In the directory "Image", all high-definition pictures displayed in the article are provided for readers to review.

 ![Description of image](/Images/2.png)
-Fig.2 The restored images of real hazy images obtained using the purposed DepCSD framework.
+Fig.2 The restored images of real hazy images obtained using the DepCSD.

 ## Code
 We will release the detailed code needed to reproduce the experimental part of the article later.